glymphie/CTFdeploy/OCD/README.md

 All the pages which are needed for the CTF such as: A custom index page.

 ## files
-All the static files which are going to be used in the CTF.
+All the static files which are going to be used in the CTF and for pages.

 ## CTFd_setup
 <b>No need to modify anything in this one.</b>